 The Confederation Lounge

-At the end of the day, there is no better place to relax than in the Confederation Lounge.
-This estate library-style lounge, with its plush chairs and welcoming atmosphere, is the best place to unwind with a beverage and admire the picture-perfect view of the largest urban parkway in North America -- the North Saskatchewan River Valley.
+At the end of the day, there is no better place to relax than in The Confederation Lounge!
+This estate library-style lounge, with its plush chairs and welcoming atmosphere, is the best place to unwind with a beverage and admire the picture-perfect view of the North Saskatchewan River Valley.

 Hours of Operation